Keyboard shortcuts

 • Ctrl+S saves the current scene to its on-disk path.
 The first save prompts for a path; pick something under assets/.

-• Ctrl+O opens a scene from disk.
+• Ctrl+O opens a scene in a new tab.
 The picker starts in the current project’s assets/ folder.

-• Ctrl+Shift+N creates a new empty scene in memory; it is unsaved until you Ctrl+S it.
+• Ctrl+T creates a new empty scene tab; it is unsaved until you Ctrl+S it.

-The format details are in JSN Format.
-The short version: human-readable, line-diffable, and designed to read in git diff without making you cry.
+Scene files are human-readable, line-diffable, and designed to read in git diff without making you cry.
+Legacy .jsn scenes still open (import-only); see BSN Format.

 Project select screen